 We know the regulations.
 Review and/or preparation of label copy is the lion's share of our business.
 We can review what you have and/or we can help you with all or any part of your label preparation.

-The manufacture, processing, packaging, and holding of food must comply with current good manufacturing practice (cGMP) regulations issued by FDA. cGMP regulations generally cover issues such as sanitation and pest control; education, training, supervision, and sanitary practices of personnel; design, construction, and maintenance of equipment, buildings, and facilities; and production and process controls.
+The manufacture, processing, packaging, holding, and control of food must comply with current good manufacturing practice (cGMP) regulations issued by FDA. cGMP regulations generally cover issues such as sanitation and pest control; education, training, supervision, and sanitary practices of personnel; design, construction, and maintenance of equipment, buildings, and facilities; and production and process controls.
 For certain products, the regulations include requirements for record keeping to ensure efficient recall of foods that are found to be contaminated.

 Why not benefit from our considerable experience and contacts?
 Let R. FLORA & ASSOCIATES, INC. help you navigate these sometimes difficult regulations.